 The behaviour of the children and success of this policy will be monitored continually by class teachers.
 Lunchtime and class incidents are monitored by midday assistants.
 If needed, incidents are recorded.
 Information about the behaviour of the children will be sought informally from the whole school community.
-Lost learning is reviewed weekly.
 Behaviour trends are reviewed half termly by CT and HT in pupil progress meetings.
 HT and Governors review behaviour log termly.